dojo/dojo/json5/README.md

 These modules are adapted from the [JSON5](https://github.com/json5/json5) project.
 JSON5 was adopted by the Dojo Toolkit for use by `dojo/parser` to facilitate parsing data attributes without using the unsafe JavaScript function `eval()`.
-As such only the parsing ability is included.
+As such only the parsing related modules from JSON5 are included.

 Updates from the JSON5 project can be incorporated into the Dojo Toolkit with the following process: